tendermint/tendermint/UPGRADING.md

 app in the `RequestBeginBlock.LastCommitInfo` at block `H+3`.
-Apps were already required to maintain a map from validator addresses to pubkeys since v0.23 (when pubkeys were removed from RequestBeginBlock), but now they may need to track multiple validator sets at once to accomodate this delay.
+Apps were already required to maintain a map from validator addresses to pubkeys since v0.23 (when pubkeys were removed from RequestBeginBlock), but now they may need to track multiple validator sets at once to accommodate this delay.

 ### Block Size